CampbellCrowley/SpikeyBot-Discord/README.md

 - updategame (Changes bot's status)
 - reboot (Triggers a graceful shutdown of the entire bot.
 Assumes the parent process will restart automatically)
 - reload (Gracefully unloads all sub-modules, and re-loads and initializes them)
+- record (Record audio in a voice channel.
+Mention people to only record specific people.)

 # Events
 - Added to guild